What Else to Do!

 COUNTRY WESTERN

-Having spent my teenage years in the US, it bewildered me how Country Western could appeal so much, especially in rural communities throughout Scotland.
-It must have been the influence of ‘Westerns’ on the TV and cinemas.
-I remember friends of mine playing in pubs down in Ayrshire where clients would dress up in full cowboy duds and hold ‘drawing’ competitions.
+But the most popular music by far at that time was Country Western.
+Having spent my teenage years in the US, it bewildered me how Country Western could appeal so much in rural communities throughout Scotland.
+It might have been the influence of ‘Westerns’ on the TV and cinemas.
+I remember friends of mine playing in pubs down in Ayrshire where the clientelle would show up in full, adult cowboy outfits and see who could ‘draw’ the fastest.

 SCALLOWAY